Rey (Star Wars): General

+The film critic Richard Roeper described Rey as tough, resourceful, smart and brave, and he called Ridley's portrayal "a breakout performance".
+Joe Morgenstern of The Wall Street Journal called Rey a warrior with "the stylish ferocity of a kung-fu star".
+He praised Ridley's acting skill, "verve" and "unassuming glory", and said she was perfectly cast in the role.
+Adam Howard of MSNBC said he was pleasantly surprised by the strength of Rey as a character, while Casey Cipriani of Bustle called Rey new feminist icon.

+Soon after the release of The Force Awakens, the screenwriter Max Landis posted a series of tweets referring to Rey as a Mary Sue—an unrealistically perfect, idealized female character—on the basis of her seemingly natural skills as a mechanic, a fighter, a pilot, and a user of "The Force".
+Landis's posts drew attention from many Twitter users and resulted in what Caroline Framke of Vox described as a "Twitter war".
+Echoing Landis, both Tasha Robinson of The Verge and Emily Rome of HitFix described Rey as a "wish-fulfillment" character due to her formidable and unrealistic skills, although Robinson claimed that other Star Wars characters are similarly wish-fulfilling.
+Rome said Rey is "everything we wanted in a Star Wars female character", but said her ability to master Jedi skills without any training is "the stuff of fan fiction".
+Landis also compared Rey to characters found in fan fiction.

-Other outlets, including Ridley herself, have argued that the term Mary Sue carries an inherent gender bias, and that the male characters from the original trilogy did not face comparable criticism.
-Media critic Caroline Framke argues that Rey's abilities are not necessarily any more impressive than those of the character of Luke Skywalker, and that fans' instinctive criticism of characters like Rey reflects a double standard in that seemingly perfect male heroes are rarely so criticized.
+A number of writers, and Ridley herself, have argued that the term Mary Sue carries an inherent gender bias, and that male characters from the original Star Wars trilogy did not face comparable criticism.
+Robinson suggested that fans would not be concerned about Rey's "excessive coolness" if she were male.
+Framke argued that Rey's abilities are not necessarily any more impressive than those of the character of Luke Skywalker, and that fans' instinctive criticism of characters like Rey reflects a double standard in that seemingly perfect male heroes are rarely so criticized.
 J. J. Abrams stated that "the people who are getting freaked out are the people who are accustomed to [male] privilege, and this is not oppression, this is about fairness."
 He elaborated, "You can probably look at the first [Star Wars] movie that George [Lucas] did and say that Leia was too outspoken, or she was too tough.
 Anyone who wants to find a problem with anything can find the problem.
 The internet seems to be made for that."
 Adrienne Tyler of Screen Rant argued that Rey's abilities are explained in The Rise of Skywalker as resulting from the pair forming a dyad in the Force, sharing the same fighting capabilities.